Stress Tips to Make Life Easier and a little less stressful

 8 Work on building good relationships.
 If you love or like someone, the value of that love is in the experience of it; not the knowledge of it.
 When we feel love, it is a chemically driven response within our brain and one which helps to regulate stress and anxiety

 12 Increase your love meter.
-Simply that means make of a list of the things you love to experience; then experience it.
+Simply that means making a list of the things you love to experience; then experience it.
 If you love your family, do things that make you feel that love, if you love music, listen to it, if you love the outdoors; go there, etc.